History

 Graham was Champion of Great Britain 1971/72 and won the title playing Jenny Jones.

-I've managed to find some old (VHS) video that i took of Fred playing the last part of his own arrangement of Valse Brillante.
+I've managed to find some old (VHS) video that i took of Fred playing the last part of his arrangement of Valse Brillante.
 (Crescent Gardens Filey 1997)

 HUNMANBY ACE YOUTH BAND by Sue Lovett